tangqi92/BuildingBlocks/README.md

 [中文介绍](README.z.md)

->**Building Blocks** with Zhihu Daily API as a source of data; OptionsMenu as extensions of the entry; Design Support Library as UI design leader.
+>**Building Blocks** with Zhihu Daily API as a source of data; OptionsMenu as extensions of the entry; Design Support Library as UI design leader.I know, it sounds cool！

 ### How to use